What we ask for, and why

 If you are a participant in one of our events, you can view and edit your profile information at any time by logging in and clicking ‘Edit my profile’.

 During the event our computers put a session cookie on your computer.
 If you block this cookie the site can’t work, so please don’t do that.
 A session cookie is a small file that identifies who you are.
 It allows you to vote once, to ask questions and take part in live chats showing the screen name you choose (we will never put your real name on the site).
 After you log off the cookie is removed from your computer.

 As you use the site we do record some information that could be traced to you.
 We record how you vote so we can check the evictions are done fairly if necessary.
 This information NEVER gets released though, except on your profile page where logged in users in your zone will be able to see the researcher you most recently voted for.

-We also record what questions you ask and what you say in the live chat.
+We also record what questions you ask and what you say in Live Chat.
 We do this so the researchers know who they are talking to – at least they know your username.
-We also record when you log-in and where you log-in from (your IP address).
+We also record when you log in and where you log in from (your IP address).
 We log the IP address so that if someone registers on the site claiming to be someone else then we can see where they are logging on from.
 It also helps us track any technical issues.